 Projects must not endorse or promote the work of third parties, nor allow third party influence to affect the future of the project for specific outside organizations.

 Note that per-project Thanks and Support pages are allowed to recognize specific vendors who have donated services or licenses to the project, or who are well-known vendors who provide outside support for the project.
 However these must be factual entries, not advertisements, and must not show favoritism to any particular vendor(s).
-(Note: further details on how to structure and manage Thanks and Support pages will be provided)
+Recommended best practices for Thanks and Support pages are provided.

 Address Improper Third Party Uses Of Apache Marks